arcionlabs/arcion-docs/content/docs/target-setup/databricks.md

     #lob-store-path: "/LOB_STORAGE"

-    stage: #Note: You must use DATABRICKS_DBFS or an external stage like S3 to hold the data files
+    #For Databricks DBFS Stage:
+    stage:
-      type: S3 | DATABRICKS_DBFS #Specify your stage type
+      type: DATABRICKS_DBFS #Specify your stage type
-      root-dir: "replicate-stage/databricks-stage" #Specify the path to a directory in S3 which can be used to stage bulk-load files
+      root-dir: "replicate-stage/databricks-stage" #Specify the path to DBFS stage
-      conn-url: "replicate-stage" #Specify the conn-url for your stage; For S3 replace replicate-stage with your bucket name

-      #For DATABRICKS_DBFS only
       use-credentials: true|false #Default is false; When true, you must set  host, port, username, and password in the connection configuration section

+    #OR

-      #For S3 only:
+    #For S3 Stage:
+    stage:
+      type: S3
+      root-dir: "replicate-stage/s3-stage" #Specify the path to S3 stage
       key-id: "<S3 access key>"  #Replace <S3 access key> with your S3 access key
+      conn-url: "replicate-stage" #Replace replicate-stage with your bucket name
       secret-key: "<S3 secret key>" #Replace <S3 secret key> with your S3 secret key

     max-retries: 100 #Enter the maximum number of times Replicant can re-attempt a failed operation